zowe/zowe-install-packaging/bin/README.md

 ### Global Zowe environment variables

 These Zowe environment variables are created globally.
-Any Zowe modules, extensions can use these variables.
+Any Zowe components, extensions can use these variables.

 - `ZWE_zowe_runtimeDirectory`, parent directory of where `zwe` server command is located.
 - `ZWE_CLI_COMMANDS_LIST`, list of command chain separated by comma.